-Since I moved to New York, I’ve heard of Sleep No More.
-I’ve read the reviews, listened to opinions, but never bought tickets to.
+Since I moved to New York, I’ve been hearing about Sleep No More.
+I’ve read the reviews, listened to opinions, but I never had bought tickets to.
 It was a lack of planning, I confess.
-It’s kind of a thing that I think happens to a lot of people who live here – I have plenty of time to go (but I never go).
-Finally, a few weeks ago, I took some time, researched dates, and bought the tickets for Thiago and I. And here I am to talk about this experience that is, at least, great.
+It’s kind of a thing that happens to a lot of people who live here – I have plenty of time to go (but I never go).
+Finally, a few weeks ago, I took some time, researched dates, and bought the tickets for Thiago and me.
+And here I am to talk about this experience that is really great.

 I think that the great thing about Sleep No More is that you don’t know exactly what to expect.
 I knew it was a play inspired by Shakespeare’s Macbeth.
-I also knew that everything is set at The McKittrick Hotel, a building that is actually a lot of warehouses.
-Another fact that I knew is that it was an immersive experience and, by immersion, what I knew was that you have to follow the actors.
+I also knew that everything is set at The McKittrick Hotel, a building featuring a lot of warehouses.
+Another fact that I knew is that it was an immersive experience and, by immersion, what I knew was that you have to follow the cast members.
 I also knew that the public needed to wear masks during the performance and that it was necessary to wear comfortable clothes and shoes as well.
-And my friends told me: do not try to stay with Thiago, stay apart.
+And my friends told me: do not try to stay with your husband, stay apart.
 Okay.
 That was all I knew about Sleep No More.

 After that, I’ll tell you a bit about how everything works and my impressions.
 No spoilers, but if you want to continue not knowing what to expect, I suggest jumping to the last paragraph.